pingcap/docs/auto-increment.md

 # AUTO_INCREMENT

-This document introduces the `AUTO_INCREMENT` column attribute in terms of its concept, working principles, auto-increment related features, and restrictions.
+This document introduces the `AUTO_INCREMENT` column attribute, including its concept, implementation principles, auto-increment related features, and restrictions.

 ## Concept

 `AUTO_INCREMENT` is a column attribute that is used to automatically fill in default column values.
-When the `INSERT` statement does not specify the value of the `AUTO_INCREMENT` column, the system automatically assign a value to this column.
-The value is unique, as well as incremental and continuous in **special cases**.
+When the `INSERT` statement does not specify values for the `AUTO_INCREMENT` column, the system automatically assigns values to this column.
+Each value is unique, as well as incremental and continuous in **special cases**.

 You can use it as in the following example: